 What is Braille?

 Braille is a system of touch reading and writing for blind persons in which raised dots represent the letters of the alphabet.
 It also contains equivalents for punctuation marks and provides symbols to show letter groupings.

 People read braille by moving the hand or hands from left to right along each line.
 The reading process usually involves both hands, and the index fingers generally do the reading.
 The average reading speed is about 125 words per minute.
 But, greater speeds of up to 200 words per minute are possible.

 By using the braille alphabet, people who are blind can review and study the written word.
 They can also become aware of different written conventions such as spelling, punctuation, paragraphing and footnotes.

 Most importantly, braille gives blind individuals access to a wide range of reading materials including recreational and educational reading, financial statements and restaurant menus.
-Equally important are contracts, regulations, insurance policies, directories, and cookbooks that are all part of daily adult life.
+Equally important are contracts, regulations, insurance policies, directories, and cookbooks which are all part of daily adult life.
 Through braille, people who are blind can also pursue hobbies and cultural enrichment with materials such as music scores, hymnals, playing cards, and board games.

-Various other methods had been attempted over the years to enable reading for the blind.
+Various other methods have been attempted over the years to enable reading for the blind.
 However, many of them were raised versions of print letters.
 It is generally accepted that the braille system has succeeded because it is based on a rational sequence of signs devised for the fingertips, rather than imitating signs devised for the eyes.

 Charles Barbier’s “Night-Writing”